-• Attendance is required in this course.
+Attendance is required in this course.
 The different viewpoints and experiences shared during the session will expand the thinking of all participants.
 Also, students will be doing independent work to share with the group.
 This work is required for the group to accomplish its task and move on to other tasks.
-Therefore, if students are absent for more than 10% of the planned activities without a medical reason, they may be prohibited from completing the course (see BCIT Policy re: attendance).
+Therefore, A penalty of 10% per day (Monday - Sunday) will be assessed if an assignment is handed in late., and they may be prohibited from completing the course (see BCIT Policy re: attendance).

-- At BCIT, it is expected that for each credit assigned to a course two-three (2-3) hours of out of class work is required.
-This is a 3.5 credit course and to be successful in this course at least 7 hours of homework per week is required. - v Group Skills 15% of Final Mark
+• At BCIT, for each course credit 2 to 3 hours of homework is required.
+This is a 3.5 credit course and to be successful in this course at least 7 hours of homework per week is required.

+v Group Skills - 15% of Final Mark